DennisKipkirui/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-File 0-alias is a script that creates an alias.
+0-alias is a script that creates an alias.

 File 1-hello_you is a script that prints hello user, where user is the current Linux user.